Juneechen/supervised_keyphrase_extraction/README.md

 ### Sci-HTC:

-We got to know about this dataset through https://github.com/msadat3/SciHTC/blob/main/README.md and contacted **THIS PERSON** to get access to the whole dataset (as mentioned in the link).
+We got to know about this dataset through https://github.com/msadat3/SciHTC/blob/main/README.md and contacted the authors of SciHTC (Mobashir Sadat, Cornelia Caragea) to get access to the whole dataset (as mentioned in the link).
 This dataset contains a total of 167546 research papers, split into 148929 for training and 18617 for testing.

 ### INSPEC: